Endurance athlete racing, representing NeverPeak Performance Lab clients in Austin TX

 Dr. Steve Elsbecker built NeverPeak because he needed it himself.

-He is an emergency medicine physician and a serious endurance athlete.
+He is an emergency medicine physician and an amateur endurance athlete who takes it seriously.
 He completed an Ironman.
-He put in 5,000 miles on the bike last year — not to brag about it, but because he is genuinely in it.
-Pros are doing 15,000.
-He knows his place.
-But he is on the bike more than almost anyone else who holds a medical license, and that changes everything about how he reads your data.
+He put in 5,000 miles on the bike last year.
+He is not a pro and does not pretend to be, but he is genuinely, consistently on the bike in a way that very few people with a medical license are.
+That changes how he reads your data.

 He built his own trainer.
 He brews his own maltodextrin fuel before long rides.
 He is the kind of person who cannot leave a physiology question unanswered, and after years of not finding a lab that understood both worlds, he built one.

-He is not a doctor who got into fitness.
-He is an athlete who holds a doctorate.
-It changes how he reads your data, how he talks about your goals, and what he actually recommends.
+He did not come to this through medicine.
+He came to medicine already being an athlete.
+It shows in how he reads your data, how he talks about your goals, and what he actually recommends.

 Full Story